Frobenius sign separation for abelian varieties: Abstract

 \section{Abstract}

-Let $A$ and $A'$ be abelian varieties defined over a number field $k$ such that $\Hom(A,A')=0$.
-Under the Generalized Riemann hypothesis for motivic $L$-functions attached to $A$ and $A'$, we show that there exists a prime $\p$ of $k$ of good reduction for $A$ and $A'$ at which the Frobenius traces of $A$ and $A'$ are nonzero and differ by sign, and such that the norm $\NN(\p)$ is $O(\log(2NN')^2)$, where $N$ and $N'$ respectively denote the absolute conductors of $A$ and $A'$.
+Let $A$ and $A'$ be nonzero abelian varieties defined over a number field $k$ such that $\Hom(A,A')=0$.
+Under the Generalized Riemann hypothesis for motivic $L$-functions attached to $A$ and $A'$, we show that there exists a prime $\p$ of $k$ of good reduction for $A$ and $A'$ at which the Frobenius traces of $A$ and $A'$ are nonzero and differ by sign, and such that the norm $\NN(\p)$ is $O_{k,g,g'}(\log(2NN')^2)$, where $N$ and $N'$ respectively denote the absolute conductors of $A$ and $A'$.
+We also make the dependence of the big-$O$ constant on $k$ and the dimensions $g,g'$ of $A,A'$ explicit up to an effectively computable absolute constant.
 Our method extends that of Chen, Park, and Swaminathan who considered the case in which $A$ and $A'$ are elliptic curves.